 Toronto hosted the Pan Am and Parapan Am Games in 2015.
-Along with hosting such a large sporting event, Toronto invested in several facilities to host the games, to be reused for community benefit afterwards.
+To pull off such a large sporting event, Toronto invested in several facilities where the games would happen, to be reused for community benefit afterwards.

 There was also one “legacy project” to pay tribute to the games.
-The Pan Am Path was a proposed 84-kilometre continuous off-road multi-use trail to connect the city, from the northwest Etobicoke, through downtown, to southeast Scarborough.
+The Pan Am Path was a proposed 84-kilometre continuous off-road multi-use trail, connecting the city from northwest Etobicoke, through downtown, to southeast Scarborough.
 Much of it was along existing trails, but there were a few gaps that needed to be completed:

 - East Highland – Orton Park Road to Morningside Park

 - Don Valley – Forks of the Don to Eglinton Avenue

 - Waterfront – Stadium Road Park to Sherbourne Common